mitre-attack/attack-navigator/README.md

 The ATT&CK Navigator is hosted live via GitHub Pages.
 [You can find a live instance of the current version of the Navigator here](https://mitre-attack.github.io/attack-navigator).
 You can read more about how to use the application itself in the [USAGE](/USAGE.md) document (which is mirrored in the in-app help page).

-Version 4.0 of the ATT&CK Navigator supports all ATT&CK domains in a single instance of the application instead of requiring a different instance for each domain.
-It also sees the introduction of support for the ICS domain.
-See [the changelog](CHANGELOG.md) for more information.

-Additionally, older versions of ATT&CK can now be loaded in the application.
-The ATT&CK Navigator supports ATT&CK versions 8, 7, 6, 5, and 4.
+Version 4.0+ of the ATT&CK Navigator supports all ATT&CK domains in a single instance of the application instead of requiring a different instance for each domain.
+Additionally, older versions of ATT&CK can be loaded in the application.
+The ATT&CK Navigator supports ATT&CK versions 4+.
 Older versions do not work in the application since their data model is too outdated.

 Previous versions of the Navigator application are also hosted via GitHub Pages for users who want a more classic experience:
 | ATT&CK Version | Navigator Version | Domains | |